Business

 Upon completion of this course, the student will be able to:

-- demonstrate understanding of investment objectives, economic needs, and financial goals and design financial models to achieve them.
+- evaluate investment objectives, economic needs, and financial goals, and design financial models to achieve them.

 - analyze the changing economic and financial environment and formulate strategies to attempt to adapt to this evolution.

-- apply economic principles, concepts, and theories to individual economic and investment planning.
+- apply ethical and economic principles, concepts, and theories to individual economic and investment planning.

-- demonstrate understanding of the conceptual basis of various economic tools and models (and the terminology) available to the individual to deal with decision-making in financial markets.
+- assess the conceptual basis of various economic tools and models (and the terminology) available to the individual to deal with decision-making in financial markets.

 - develop a theory of money, interest rate determination, and the term structure of interest rates.